Blog

 llm-securityprompt-injectionai-agentspolicy-engine

-Tool output and untrusted content can hijack agents.
-Source-trust levels let policies treat tool_output and untrusted_content as higher risk automatically.
+Treat tool output as untrusted.
+Source-trust levels let policies score tool_output and untrusted_content as higher risk — automatically.

 May 9, 20267 min read